ErickBuka/alx-zero_day/README.md

 My first readme
-my secon text on the read me
+my second text on the read me